google/grr-doc/installing-and-running-grr/via-docker-compose.md

 though since GRR can use the credentials of the root user to connect to MySQL.

-The MysSQL database needs to be accessible from the docker compose stack.
+The MysSQL database needs to be accessible from the Docker Compose stack.
 Then adjust the config files in the `docker_config_files/` directory to be able to connect to your database.
-And remove the database from the docker compose stack.
+And remove the database from the Docker Compose stack.